khilnani/gists.cli/README.md

 **Create a Gist**

-- `./gists new` or `./gists create` - We'll prompt for stuff like Gist type (public/private), Description and Gist Content.
+We'll prompt for stuff like Gist type (public/private), Description and Gist Content as needed.

+- `./gists new` or `./gists create`
 - `./gists FILE` - Create a Gist using the contents of FILE
 - `./gists "Content"` - Create a Gist using the string "Content"